dinophile/QLedger/README.md

 #### Step 2 Adding variables
 After setting up my provider I eventually organized my infrastructure into the folders `definitions`, `scrips`, `task-definitions`, to go with my `env` folder.

-In `definitions` I created `variables.tf`.
-I don't have a `tfvars` file here because my only 'secret' exposed is my account number.
-My plan was to get things working and then obscure that at a later time.
+In `definitions` I created `variables.tf`. ~~I don't have a `tfvars` file here because my only 'secret' exposed is my account number.
+My plan was to get things working and then obscure that at a later time~~.
+Nope: I scrubbed the account value from my git history using `git-filter-branch`.
+I think the risk was somewhat low, but **I should know better**!
 I would not do this on a real world application though!
 I took that risk here in order to make things work.
 My AWS credentials are just stored locally so I didn't have to manage any company secrets.
 I added to `variables.tf` as I went along.
 [back to steps](#steps)

 #### Step 3 Cloudwatch for basic monitoring